Children's Hospital Of Philadelphia Doctor At King Of Prussia Site Tests Positive For Coronavirus

 “The potential exposure occurred on Thursday and the student was at Simmons Friday and earlier today, before being sent home following guidance from the Department of Health.
 The student in question has not tested positive and is not exhibiting symptoms.
 The Department of Health has advised us that this student poses low risk to the Simmons community,” Superintendent Curtis Griffin said.

 There are now 10 presumed positive coronavirus cases in the state of Pennsylvania.
-Seven of those cases are in Montgomery County and one in Delaware County.
+Seven of those cases are in Montgomery County and one each in Delaware, Monroe and Wayne Counties.

 You must log in to post a comment.